-As you know, canceling late is hugely damaging, it makes us look bad, it annoys hirers, and it makes it tricky to secure your next shift.
+As you know, cancelling late is hugely damaging, it makes us look bad, it annoys hirers, and it makes it tricky to secure your next shift.
 That’s especially true if you’re new to the platform.
-Shifts should only be canceled late due to illness, injury or highly unforeseen circumstances.
+Shifts should only be cancelled late due to illness, injury or highly unforeseen circumstances.

-To make things as fair as possible, we’ve made the consequences of canceling really clear.
+To make things as fair as possible, we’ve made the consequences of cancelling really clear.
 If your reliability changes, it will have these consequences

 🟡 Good – everyone starts here.
 You can improve by working more shifts.